Review: Melbourne multicultural food tour shares the city’s culinary heritage

-Laden with our beautifully packaged spice purchases (who could resist?), we move on to Melbourne’s iconic Italian cafe institution — Brunetti — in Flinders Lane.
+Laden with our beautifully packaged spice purchases (who could resist?), we move on to one of Melbourne’s most iconic cafes — Brunetti in Flinders Lane.
 It’s time for a much needed coffee and the first installment of our progressive food tasting.
-As one of the city’s oldest and best-loved pasticcerias, Brunetti is a meeting and eating place with a very authentic Italian flavour.
-We savour a generous selection of their famous calzone to sustain us on our short stroll to Chinatown.
+As one of the city’s oldest and best-loved pasticcerias, Brunetti has a very authentic Italian flavour.
+We sample a generous selection of their famous calzones to sustain us on our short upcoming stroll to Chinatown.

 Giovanna takes us on a ‘secret’ route to Chinatown via a nondescript arcade, where we’re treated to a sit down serving of very delicious dumplings and Chinese tea at a tiny café.
 It’s an unexpected treat and, as is often the case, the more low key the venue, the better the food!